PrasadShet02/AWS-Terraform-Project/README.md

 1. Clone the repository.
 2. Navigate to the directory containing the Terraform code.
+3. Get access to your AWS IAM user account, using access key and secret key.
-3. Enter your ami id in `main.tf` file
+4. Enter your ami id in `main.tf` file
-4. Run `terraform init` to initialize the working directory.
+5. Run `terraform init` to initialize the working directory.
-5. Run `terraform apply` to apply the changes and create the infrastructure.
+6. Run `terraform apply` to apply the changes and create the infrastructure.

 ## Output